snakehaihai/snakehaihai.github.io/_pages/about.md

 I have contributed over 80 papers to leading journals such as TRO, IJRR, ISPRS, TIE, RAL, and prestigious conferences including ICRA, CVPR, ICCV, NeurIPS, and IROS.
 I serve as an associate editor for the Unmanned Systems Journal and as a guest editor for the Electronics Special Issue on Advanced Technologies of Navigation for Intelligent Vehicles.

-In terms of achievements, I secured second place in the academic track of the 2021 Hilti SLAM Challenge, third place in the visual-inertial track of the 2023 ICCV SLAM Challenge, and was honored with the IROS 2023 Best Entertainment and Amusement Paper Award.
-Additionally, I received the Outstanding Reviewer Award at ICRA 2024.

-I have also been actively involved in organizing events such as the CARIC UAV Swarm Challenge and Workshop at CDC 2023, the UG2 Anti-drone Challenge at CVPR 2024, and the second CARIC UAV Swarm Challenge at IROS 2024.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.